aindriu80/fcc-hardhat-nft-marketplace-app/marketplace-nextjs-frontend/README.md

     3. If not, you can buy the listing ✅

 2. Sell Page:
-    1. you can list your NFT on the marketplace
+    1. You can list your NFT on the marketplace
+    2. And Withdraw proceeds

 Moralis: How do we tell it ot listen to our events?